amnesiiac/amnesiiac.github.io/_posts/2023-12-20-linux-special-ip-address.md

 <hr>

-### # todo analysis
+### # todo ping analysis
 1 the major difference behaviour among ping 0.0.0.0 vs ping 1.1.1.1 is that:
-2 the root cause for that is: todo
-3 the ping operation flow
+2 the ping operation flow: ref to blog post ping-work-principle